p-m-p/node-fitbit/README.md

 Fitbit API Client for Node.js [![Build Status](https://travis-ci.org/p-m-p/node-fitbit.png?branch=master)](https://travis-ci.org/p-m-p/node-fitbit)
 ===

-Currently only a read only implementation for reading data from the Fitbit API as an authenticated user.
+Currently a read only implementation for reading data from the Fitbit API as an authenticated user.

 ### TODO

-I've split this into two sections, top section is what I need to have for the project I created this module for and teh latter is what the API supports.
+I've split this into two sections, top section is what I need to have for the project I created this module for and the latter is what the API supports.

 Needed by me:

 * Add user model
 * Add time series data for models
+* Allow data models to be updated("logged") and deleted via the API

 Supported by API:

-* Allow data models to be updated("logged") and deleted via the API
 * Add Blood pressure, heart rate, glucose resource models
 * Add goals for all models that support them
 * Collection metadata models